rishavraj01/BST-CPP-DSA-CIPHERSCHOOL/README.md

 *Implementation of Binary Search Tree*

 This project is focused on implementing a Binary Search Tree (BST) data structure in C++.
-The BST class includes operations such as :
+The BST class includes operations such as:
 ~Insertion
 ~Deletion
 ~Searching